Here’s a word of the day for you…

 9 years, people!!!

 I know I’m like a broken record here, but exercise really is the one and only Fountain of Youth out there.
-If you want to be younger, and FEEL like you did when you were younger, you’ve just GOT to make this stuff non-negotiable, friends.
+If you want to be younger, and FEEL like you did when you were younger, we’ve just GOT to make this stuff non-negotiable.

 These exercises are a great place for beginners and/or seniors to start.
 You won’t need any equipment for these…just a wall, or an RV if you’re super cool like me.
 Speaking of you RVers, I’m sharing these with you in mind.
 You can do these anywhere, no gym required, so they’re RV-lifestyle-friendly.
 Just because you’re on the road…no excuse.
 Fitness should be your #1 priority no matter where you are or what you’re doing (or even how crappy you feel).
 If we wait to exercise for the ideal conditions, we’ll never exercise.
 There ARE no ideal conditions.